KDE/releaseme/plasma/README.md

 ## On Tar days (making tars)
  - update VERSIONS.inc
- - run ./plasma-update-versions (ensure it is using the right branches)
+ - run ./update-versions (ensure it is using the right branches)
- - run ./plasma-tars script to make tars (or run the job on xenon http://xenon.pangea.pub/job/plasma-releaseme-tars/ then ./plasma-xenon-download)
+ - run ./release-tars script to make tars
  - check tmp-tests output for important differences
  - run ./plasma-update-web-git
  - run ./plasma-upload